SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

 Hello World
 ===========

-This example illustrates the simplest way to use SimpleElastix.
+This example illustrates the easiest way to use SimpleElastix.
 With *one* function call you can specify the fixed image, the moving image and the type of registration you want to perform.
 SimpleElastix will then register your images using sensible default parameters that work well in most cases.
 In later examples we shall see how to tweak the default parameters if you are not happy with the initial results, but for now we keep it simple for illustrative purposes.

 Registration With Translation Transform
 ---------------------------------------